 Great article on retiring Overseas: How to Save For Retirement Overseas

 American economist Dr. Olivia Mitchell of the International Foundation of Employee Benefit Plans defines retirement as “a great insecurity that we face rather than retirement security.”
 Retirement packages are no longer what they used to be.
 Being abroad without proper financial planning can aggravate this distress further.

-In this article, Kathleen Peddicord, the author of How to Retire Overseas, cautions against romanticizing the idea.
+In this article, they caution against romanticizing the idea.
 Retiring abroad can get pretty hard once you make the move.
 An overseas retiree needs to embrace a brand-new set of financial rules to enjoy their sunset years.

 Financial Rules for the Retiree Abroad